UmbrellaCrow612/code-handbook/pages/fundamentals/functions-and-methods.md

 2. **Parameters:** Functions can accept zero or more parameters (also known as arguments).
 Parameters are placeholders for values that the function expects to receive when it is called.
 The function signature, including the parameter types, helps distinguish between different functions.

 3. **Return Value:** Functions can return a value as the result of their execution.
 The return value represents the output or outcome of the function's task.
+Sometimes functions do not return something, instead execute some code.

-4. **Code Block:** Functions have a body, which is a block of code enclosed within curly braces ({}) that contains the statements to be executed when the function is called.
+4. **Code Block:** Functions have a body, which is a block of code enclosed within curly braces **{ Code }** that contains the statements to be executed when the function is called.

 5. **Invocation:** Functions are called or invoked to execute their code.
 The function's name, followed by parentheses, is used to invoke the function and pass any required arguments.